 A Night in Tunisia (1941)

-Nearly sixty years ago, young Gillespie wrote a song that remains among the most popular jazz standards around: A Night in Tunisia.
+Around 1941, young Gillespie wrote a song that remains among the most popular jazz standards around: A Night in Tunisia.
 The song marked the beginning of Gillespie’s unique blending of Afro-Cuban rhythms with American jazz.

 While A Night in Tunisia is one of Gillespie’s earliest compositions, you can already hear two trademarks of his music: Afro-Cuban rhythms and his innovative approach to harmony and melody, which would fuel a jazz revolution called bebop.
 Gillespie’s solo break on the tune remains one of the most dramatic moments in jazz.